MrSunshyne/mauritius-meetups-data/WEBHOOK.md

 ### Common Issues

 **❌ "Bad credentials" / 401 Unauthorized**
-- Verify your GitHub token is correct
+- Verify your GitHub token is correct and hasn't expired
+- Check fine-grained token has required permissions:
+  - Actions: **Write** (for repository dispatch)
+  - Contents: **Write** (for GitHub Actions to commit)
+  - Metadata: **Read** (automatically included)
-- Ensure token has `repo` scope permissions
+- Ensure token has access to the specific repository
-- Check if token has expired
+- Verify user has repository collaborator access

 **❌ "Not Found" / 404**
 - Verify repository name format: `owner/repo`